allan-js/allan-js/README.md

 # Hi there 👋, I am Allan

-I like building stuff.
-I build electronics, mechanical systems, and computer software.
+I build stuff from electronics, mechanical systems, to computer software.

 ## 🔭 I’m currently working on: